xiaomeow/xiaomeow.github.io/for_pun.md

 ## Puns/Jokes

-What would you get if you dip a piece of chalk in French milk?
+What would you get if you dip a piece of chalk in French milk?\nChocolate! (chalk-au-lait)
-Chocolate! (chalk-au-lait)

 I enjoy telling jokes in the elevator, since that makes my jokes funny on so many different levels.